Women's World Cup soccer champs toasted with parade, keys to New York

 "When they brought home that trophy, they also brought a message about the power of women," de Blasio said.

 The U.S. women's all-time leading goalscorer, Abby Wambach, gathered her teammates and they lifted the World Cup trophy on the outdoor stage.
-Head coach Jill Ellis and other team staff were also honored.
+Head coach Jill Ellis and other team staff were also honoured.

 "This will absolutely go down as one of, if not the best, things I've ever been a part of," Wambach said.

-The victorious women's team joins the ranks of Apollo astronauts, foreign monarchs and baseball's New York Yankees in being honored with a parade and a granite marker on Broadway in lower Manhattan.
+The victorious women's team joins the ranks of Apollo astronauts, foreign monarchs and baseball's New York Yankees in being honoured with a parade and a granite marker on Broadway in lower Manhattan.

 The United States defeated Japan 5-2 in the FIFA Women's World Cup final on Sunday in Vancouver, Canada, the third time the U.S. women have won the title of world champions.